Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 - Environmental Resistance: Ideal for outdoor applications such as street lights, buildings, and marine structures where exposure to moisture or salt can cause rust in other metals.

-- Energy Savings: Recycling aluminium uses only 5% of the energy required to produce new aluminium from raw materials.
+- Energy Savings: Recycling aluminum requires just 5% of the energy needed to create new aluminum from raw materials.

 - Sustainability: It helps reduce the environmental impact, minimizing waste and conserving resources.